dotnet/runtime/docs/design/features/byreflike-generics.md

 ### Option 1) Compiler helpers

-The following two helper functions could be introduced and would replace currently invalid IL sequences.
+The following two helper functions could be introduced and would replace currently invalid `is-type` IL sequences when ByRefLike types are involved.
 Their behavior would broadly be defined to operate as if the ByRefLike aspect of either the `TFrom` and `TTo` is not present.
 An alternative approach would be consult with the Roslyn team and define the semantics of these functions to adhere to C# language rules.

 ```csharp
 namespace System.Runtime.CompilerServices